* KOSPI index drops, foreigners net buyers

 * South Korea benchmark bond yield rises

 * For the midday report, please click

-** MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.35 percent, after U.S. stocks were mixed.
-Japanese stocks fell 0.99 percent.
+** MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.30%, after U.S. stocks closed up.
+Japanese stocks fell 0.95%.

-** The KOSPI has risen 5.27 percent so far this year, and rose 1.4 percent in the previous 30 trading sessions.
+** The KOSPI rose 4.14% so far this year, but lost 1.7% in the previous 30 trading sessions.

-** The won has lost 1.5 percent against the U.S dollar this year.
+** The won lost 4.1% against the U.S dollar so far this year.

-** In money and debt markets, March futures on three-year treasury bonds rose 0.03 points to 109.28, while the 3-month Certificate of Deposit rate was quoted at 1.89 percent.
+** In money and debt markets, September futures on three-year treasury bonds fell 0.05 points to 110.58, while the 3-month Certificate of Deposit rate was quoted at 1.80%.

 ** The most liquid 3-year Korean treasury bond yield rose by 1.5 basis points to 1.435%, while the benchmark 10-year yield rose by 2.4 basis points to 1.567%. ($1 = 1,162.5200 won) (Reporting by Hayoung Choi, Editing by Sherry Jacob-Phillips)